markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/test-debug/debug.md

 ### Breakpoints not pausing

-+ __Error__: When running the Asset Compute worker from the debug-able Dev Tool, VS Code does not pause at breakpoints.
++ __Error__: When running the Asset Compute worker from the debug-able Development Tool, VS Code does not pause at breakpoints.

 #### VS Code debugger is not attached